-- such advertisements do not compose more than 14 percent of the space in the NCAA publication (e.g., game program) devoted to advertising or not more than 60 seconds per hour of any NCAA championship programming;
+(i) such advertisements do not compose more than 14 percent of the space in the NCAA publication (e.g., game program) devoted to advertising or not more than 60 seconds per hour of any NCAA championship programming,

 [NOTE: NCAA marks available for use by authorized entities, with prior approval, can be found at http://www.ncaa.org/wps/wcm/connect/corp_relations/corprel/corporate+relationships/corporate+alliances/trademarks.html]

 The NCAA president shall have the authority to rule in cases where doubt exists concerning acceptable advertisers and/or advertisements associated with NCAA championships and other NCAA related activities.

 The NCAA staff will carry out the president’s authority over these standards on a day-to-day basis.
-The senior vice-president for basketball and business strategies will consult with other NCAA staff in the area being affected (e.g., brand management staff, championships staff to the extent the advertising is to be placed during the broadcast of NCAA championships) before making the final decision.
-The managing director of public and media relations, as well as in-house counsel, shall be consulted, as necessary, before communicating final decisions.
+The managing director of marketing and broadcast alliances will consult with other NCAA staff in the area being affected (e.g., communications staff, championships staff to the extent the advertising is to be placed during the broadcast of NCAA championships) before making the final decision.
+The vice president of communications, as well as in-house counsel, shall be consulted, as necessary, before communicating final decisions.